iennae/hadoop-tutorials/Sandbox/T01_Hello_World_An_Overview_with_HCatalog_Hive_and_Pig.md

 ###<a name="pig"></a>Pig Basics Tutorial

-In this tutorial we create and run Pig scripts.
-On the left is a list of scripts that we have created.
-In the middle is an area for us to compose our scripts.
-We will also load the data from the table we have stored in HCatalog.
-We will then filter out the records for the stock symbol IBM.
+In this tutorial we will use our dataset to write a basic pig script.
+This script will load the data from the table we have stored in HCatalog.
+It will filter out the records for the stock symbol IBM.
-Once we have done that we will calculate the average of closing stock prices over this period.
+It will calculate the average of closing stock prices over this period.

 The basic steps will be:

 -   Step 1: Create and name the script
 -   Step 2: Loading the data
 -   Step 3: Select all records starting with IBM
--   Step 4: iterate and average
+-   Step 4: Iterate and average
--   Step 5: save the script and execute it
+-   Step 5: Save the script and execute it

 Let's get started...